Services Reference#

 Components: db, auth, rest, realtime, storage, functions, studio, kong, meta, minio (10 pods total).
 All pods scheduled on x86/amd64 nodes.

-MinIO provides S3-compatible object storage for file attachments, backed by a Longhorn PVC.
+MinIO provides S3-compatible object storage for file attachments, backed by a static local-nvme PV pinned to nuc2.
 Studio is protected by OAuth via oauth2-proxy.

 Additional manifests: additions/supabase/